rchampourlier/kaizenizer/README.md

 _Cycle Time_ is the duration an issue took to get from _wip_ to _done_.

 The implementation is similar to Lead Time's.

+### Flow Diagram Counters

+Counts the number of issues in each status.
+A metric is pushed for all counters each time the status of an issue changes.

+#### Implementation details

+- Create a map (issue -> current status)
+- Create a map (status -> count)
+- For each `status_changed` event:
+  - If the issue is not in the map:
+    - Add it to the map with `event.ValueTo` as value
+  - Else:
+    - If the status in the map is different from `event.ValueTo`:
+      - Decrement the counter for the issue status from the map
+      - Update the value with `event.ValueTo`
+      - Increment the counter for the status `event.ValueTo`
+  - Push a metric for each counter

 ## License